Wondering how to take CBD oil?

 You can vape CBD oil with a vaporizer pen.
 If you’re new to vaping, a vape starter kit (image below) can be a great way to start out.

-Vaping is a great alternative to smoking if you still want the maximum possible effect, but without the harsh feel of smoke in your throat and lungs.
+Vaping is a great alternative to smoking if you still want the maximum possible effect, but without the harsh feel of smoke (like medical marijuana) in your throat and lungs.

 Pros of Vaping